vectara/vectara-docs/www/docs/learn/hybrid-search.md

 sidebar_label: Hybrid Search
 ---

-[Semantic search](/docs/learn/semantic-search/semantic-search-overview) enables users to discover information based not just on keywords, but on the contextual meaning and relevance of their queries.
-This neural search understands the intent behind user inquiries, leveraging natural language understanding to deliver more accurate and insightful search results.
+import {Config} from '@site/docs/definitions.md';

-Leveraging these semantic search capabilities, Vectara also provides a Hybrid Search option that offers a powerful and flexible approach to text retrieval.
+Traditional keyword-based search often fails to capture the context and intent behind user queries, leading to irrelevant or incomplete results.
+Vectara's Hybrid Search combines [semantic search](/docs/learn/semantic-search/semantic-search-overview) with traditional keyword-based approaches to offer a powerful and flexible solution for text retrieval.

-We combine partial, exact, and Boolean text matching with neural models which blends traditional, keyword-based search with semantic search in what is called a "hybrid" retrieval model.
+We combine partial, exact, and Boolean text matching with neural models which blend traditional, keyword-based search with semantic search in what is called a "hybrid" retrieval model.
+This enables users to discover information based on a combination of keywords and the contextual meaning and relevance of their queries.

 For example, you can use this in Vectara to: